HumanBrainProject/angular-hbp-collaboratory/docs/module-clb-storage.clbStorage.rst

     :param int options.page: The number of the page to return.
     :param int options.pageSize: The number of results per page.
 Default is provided by the service.
 Set to 0 to fetch all the records.
     :param boolean options.resolveUserId: if true, resolve user ids to user names (default: false)
+    :param boolean options.hpc: if true, the result will contain only the HPC projects/sites (default: false)
     :return Promise: When fulfilled, return a paginated result set.
 You can also access it immediately using ``promise.instance``

 .. _module-clb-storage.clbStorage.upload: